kuzhelov/processing-scheduling/README.md

 # Actions processing scheduling
 Provides utility type that aids parallel actions processing scenarios while preserving maximum allowed concurrency level.
-This solution aims .NET frameworks with 3.5 and 4.0 versions where asynchronous syntax constructs were not yet introduced
+This solution aims the .NET frameworks of versions 3.5 and 4.0 - i.e. those where asynchronous syntax constructs were not yet introduced.

 # Samples
 Consult the Main() method of the [Program.cs](ActionsProcessingScheduling/Program.cs) file